 The adult brain has a remarkable capacity to produce new neurons and glia which offers a lot promise for cell replacement therapies to treat devastating neurodegenerative diseases and brain trauma.
 Adult Neural Stem Cells (NSCs) are located in a specialized micro-environment and integrate multiple signals that maintain them in a quiescent state or that activate them to induce their proliferation.

-Using live imaging approaches in freely behaving mice, we have recently shown that adult NSCs activation is regulated by day/night cycle and that NSCs quescent and proliferative states are defined by different Ca2+ signature.
-In vivo optogenetic manipulation of Ca2+ fluxes specifically into NSCs, mimicking their quescent state reverses NSCs transition into proliferative state maintaining their quescence (Gengathran al., 2021).
+Using live imaging approaches in freely behaving mice, we have recently shown that adult NSCs activation is regulated by day/night cycle and that NSCs quiescent and proliferative states are defined by different Ca2+ signatures.
+In vivo optogenetic manipulation of Ca2+ fluxes to mimic NSCs quiescent state, reversed their transition into proliferative state induced by constant daylight conditions (Gengathran al., 2021).

 The drawing on the theme of “Beautiful day and night” shows that NSCs, (represented as leaves) are more likely to divide during the daylight period.The color of leaves during the night (blue) and day (orange) represents low and high intracellular Ca2+ levels, respectively, that are observed in active and quiescent NSCs.
 The mountains in the image background further illustrate the functional differences between active and quiescent NSCs, the latest presenting a higher Ca2+ event frequency and amplitude, as shown by the presence or higher and more numerous mountain peaks in the night part of the image.
 For more information see Gengathran al., 2021.
 Image by Mireille Massouh based on the proposal of Archana Gengatharan.